isomerpages/mlaw-pto/_deceased-cpf-estate-monies/2-information-for-minor-beneficiaries.md

 We will send you a notification letter **2 weeks** before your 21st birthday with instructions on the steps and documents required to claim your trust money.

-If you do not receive our notification letter before your 21st birthday, please notify us at [Contact Us @ OneMinLaw](https://www.mlaw.gov.sg/about-us/contact-us.html), together with your particulars (i.e. name and NRIC), so that we may check and advise you accordingly.<br><br>
+If you do not receive our notification letter before your 21st birthday, please notify us at [Contact Us @ OneMinLaw](https://www.mlaw.gov.sg/eservices/enquiry/){:target="_blank"}, together with your particulars (i.e. name and NRIC), so that we may check and advise you accordingly.<br><br>

 **2. What are the required documents to claim my trust money?**

-**If you sre living in Singapore**
+**If you are living in Singapore**

-In order for us to pay the money to you electronically, please send us by post or via [http://www.mlaw.gov.sg/eservices/pto](http://www.mlaw.gov.sg/eservices/pto) (Submission of Supporting Documens), a clear copy of:
+In order for us to pay the money to you electronically, please send us by post or via [http://www.mlaw.gov.sg/eservices/pto](http://www.mlaw.gov.sg/eservices/pto){:target="_blank"} (Submission of Supporting Documens), a clear copy of:

 1) your identity card (front and back); and
 2) the front page of the bank passbook or bank statement.
 For a payment to a joint bank account or third party account, both you and the account holder(s) must execute the appropriate indemnity forms (Form 15A; and 15B or 15C) which are available at our website.
 For the other non-electronic modes of payment, you will bear all the changes imposed by the banks(s) whcih will be deducted directly from the inheritance.3.
 When will I receive the trust money after submission of documents?